kannan1202/kannan1202/README.md

 ###

-<p align="left">🚀  Frontend developer with a knack for creating clean, functional React interfaces that keep users engaged.<br><br>🚀 Taking on new challenges while exploring the innovative features of React 19 to elevate my frontend game.</p>
+<p align="left">🚀  Frontend developer with a knack for creating clean, functional React interfaces that keep users engaged.<br>🚀 Taking on new challenges while exploring the innovative features of React 19 to elevate my frontend game.</p>

 ###